UNI EN ISO 11612

 - High perceived risk exposure.

-The protections that these garments must guarantee are of various types:
+These garments must offer protections of various types:

 - Limited flame spread: A1) surface ignition, A2) edge ignition.

 - Protection against convective heat (the heat that passes through the garment that comes into contact with the flame).
-The fabric, being fireproof, will not be damaged, but the body can be injured.
+The fire-resistant fabric will remain undamaged, but the body may still be at risk.
 B1 – B3.